 Beautiful, very cozy and green, this city in the suburban district of Saint Petersburg was named after Alexander Pushkin in 1937.
 The poet studied there at the Lyceum of Tsarskoye Selo.
 Interestingly, for about two centuries this town was a summer residential area of the Russian Royal Family.
+Now it boasts with such world fame attractions as Catherine palace and Catherine park along with legendary Amber room.

 At the beginning of the Northern War, when Peter I won the Novgorod lands from the Swedes, in 1702 Russian troops commanded by Apraksin routed the Swedes.
 As a zealous owner, who associated grandiose plans with the Neva shores, Peter I strictly forbade burning and destroying anything from “the Sarskaya manor to the Duderhof main manor”.
 From this Sarskaya Manor (the word “saaris” in Finnish means elevation, that is, in this case, “The manor on the hill”) and Sarskoe or, as Tsarskoye Selo soon began to call it, the new name prompted the consonance of words: from 1710, the Manor belonged Peter’s wife, Ekaterina Alekseevna, and later their daughter Elizabeth, who turned it into her out-of-town residence.
 During the first 100 years of its existence, Tsarskoye Selo became a true treasury of art, the center of perfect creations of human thoughts and hands. and the parks smashed the best gardeners, its palaces and pavilions were erected by the most talented architects and decorated by the largest Russian and foreign sculptors, painters, decorative art masters.
 Lined up in two floors, had 15 sazhen length, 9 widths and contained 16 rooms on both floors, this is the current main staircase and the closest rooms to it.
 Hardly came to the throne, Elizabeth was the first to decide to turn them into her main summer residence and commissioned her to draw up a project of restructuring and enlargement of the palace.
 For 10 years, the palace was rebuilt and expanded, and in 1752, by the highest order, new works began on the construction of the palace according to the drawings of Rastrelli.
 Architect Bartolomeo Rastrelli is one of the greatest architects of the 18th century.
 Though he was born abroad, he spent his youth in Russia, and worked a lot in St. Petersburg and Moscow, so he can rightly be considered a Russian builder.
 In the period 1752-56, Rastrelli rebuilt the entire Great Catherine Palace.
 That is how it appears before us today.
 The palace received its name after its first owner, Catherine Alekseevna.